smartcontractkit/documentation/docs/Introduction/tutorials/beginners-tutorial.md

 Head to the <a href="https://metamask.io/" target="_blank">Metamask website</a> to download, install and create an account.

-Once that's done, hop over to the Kovan testnet inside Metamask extension, as seen in the image below.
+Once that's done, hop over to the Rinkeby testnet inside Metamask extension, as seen in the image below.
 [block:image]
 {
   "images": [